Dana White Says This About The McGregor Vs. Mayweather Fight, UFC Fans Shocked

-For the past few months, UFC president Dana White shot down the idea that lightweight champion Conor McGregor would ever battle Floyd Mayweather, Jr. in the boxing ring.
-According to Fox Sports, Dana believes the match will happen because “there’s a lot of money at stake.”
+For the past few months, UFC president Dana White had shot down the idea that lightweight champion Conor McGregor would ever battle Floyd Mayweather, Jr. in the boxing ring.
+According to Fox Sports, Dana now believes the match will happen because “there’s a lot of money at stake.”

 Dana White appeared on Conan last night and said without hesitation that he believe a deal between Mayweather and McGregor will happen “soon.”
 He stated that the fight would be the most lucrative fight in combat sports history.